 What happens next

-We aim to process your request within 3 working days and email you the outcome.
+We aim to process your request within 3 working days.
 If it’s accepted, we will:

-- email you to tell you when we have deregistered your FSP
+- send you a notice of deregistration to tell you when we have deregistered your FSP, and

 - place a public notice of deregistration against your FSP on the Financial Service Providers Register (FSPR) for a period of 20 working days.